 Visit www.bhutantourinformation.com to find more tour packages.

-All the tourists visiting Bhutan, except regional (Indian, Bangladeshis and Maldivians) have to book their tour through a licensed Bhutanese Tour operators by law.
+All the tourists visiting Bhutan, except regional (Indian, Bangladeshis and Maldivians) have to book their tour through a licensed Bhutanese Tour operators (like See Bhutan Travels) by law.

 Finalize your Bhutan tour at the earliest and book your flight tickets to Bhutan.
 With only two airlines operating, flight tickets to Bhutan during peak tourist seasons are booked out for months.
-You can directly check and buy your flight tickets online or request your Tour Operator to book on your behalf.
+You can directly check and buy your flight tickets online or ask us (See Bhutan Travels) to book on your behalf.
 For details regarding online booking, visit www.drukair.com or www.bhutanairlines.com.